- view as grid

 - view as list

-Updated as of November 1, 2013 Establishing the Marketplace On June 18, 2012, Governor John Lynch (D) signed HB 1297 into law, which prohibits the state from participating in or enabling a state-based health insurance Marketplace.
-However, HB 1297 allows for state agencies or departments to “operate specific functions of…
+Final update made on November 1, 2013 (no further updates will be made) Establishing the Marketplace On June 18, 2012, Governor John Lynch (D) signed HB 1297 into law, which prohibits the state from participating in or enabling a state-based health insurance Marketplace.
+However, HB 1297 allows for state agencies…